markaren/E-book_cpp/Chapter3/types_refs_ptrs.md

 ## Const References
 A const reference in C++ is similar to a regular reference but with the added restriction that you cannot modify the value it references.
 It's declared using const in front of the reference type.
-Const references are useful when you want to pass data to functions without allowing them to change the original value.
-Here's an example:
+Example:

 ```cpp
 int y = 100;